 Previous hands-on archaeological work and other remote-sensing efforts had revealed hundreds of isolated sites across more than 1,700 square miles of the Llano de Mojos region, including settlements inhabited year-round by the Casarabe, who hunted, fished and farmed staple crops like maize.
 Some 600 miles of causeways and canals had also been identified.
 But the logistical challenges of mapping them in a remote tropical forest hampered efforts to connect the dots and see if, or how, they were related to one another.

 The remote, forested area is difficult to explore and the remains difficult to spot, even from the air.
 “There’s no way to know what’s down there until you get there, and when you get there you have problems trying to find and orientate the sites,” says Prümers.

-Among the 26 sites were two large urban centers, Landivar and Cotoca.
-They were already known to exist, but the new maps detailed their archaeological complexity and vast size (1.2 and .5 sq miles respectively).
+Among the 26 sites were two large urban centers, Landívar and Cotoca.
+They were already known to exist, but the new maps detailed their archaeological complexity and vast size (1.2 and 0.5 square miles, respectively).
 Each large center is surrounded by successive rings of moat and rampart fortifications.
 The sites boast artificial terraces, huge earthen-platform buildings and conical pyramids over 70 feet tall.
 All these impressive civic and ceremonial buildings are also oriented to the north-northwest, which scientists believe reflects a cosmological world view observed elsewhere at ancient sites in the Amazon.

 The Casarabe certainly aren’t as well known as the Maya.
 So who were they?
 A decade of archaeological work on in the region has shown that their culture was distinct, and the region they inhabited was likely an annually flooded savannah with riverside forests—rather than the vast unbroken stands of timber one finds in the area today.